Foreign exchange reserves reach life-time high of USD 466.69 bn

 In the reporting week, the increase in reserves was mainly on account of a rise in foreign currency assets, a major component of the overall reserves, which rose by USD 4.470 billion to USD 432.919 billion, the RBI data released on Friday showed.
 Expressed in dollar terms, the foreign currency assets include the effect of appreciation or depreciation of non-US units like the euro, pound and yen held in the foreign exchange reserves.

 In the reporting week, gold reserves increased by USD 153 million to USD 28.715 billion.
-The special drawing rights with the International Monetary Fund (IMF) were by USD 3 million to USD 1.45 billion. he country's reserve position with the IMF declined by USD 85 million to USD 3.615 billion, the data showed.
+The special drawing rights (SDRs) with the International Monetary Fund (IMF) declined by USD 3 million to USD 1.45 billion.
+The country's reserve position with the IMF also declined by USD 85 million to USD 3.615 billion, the data showed.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)